Inclusive fitness

 Neighbour-modulated fitness is the conceptual inverse of inclusive fitness.
 Where inclusive fitness calculates an individual’s indirect fitness component by summing the fitness that focal individual receives through modifying the productivities of those it interacts with (its neighbours), neighbour-modulated fitness instead calculates it by summing the effects an individual’s neighbours have on that focal individual’s productivity.
 When taken over an entire population, these two frameworks give functionally equivalent results.
-Hamilton’s rule is a particularly important result in the fields of evolutionary ecology and behavioral ecology that follows naturally from the partitioning of fitness into direct and indirect components, as given by inclusive and neighbour-modulated fitness.
-It enables us to see how the average trait value of a population is expected to evolve under the assumption of small mutational steps.
+Hamilton’s rule is a particularly important result in the fields of evolutionary ecology and behavioral ecology that follows naturally from the partitioning of fitness into direct and indirect components, as given by inclusive and neighbour-modulated fitness, revealing how the average trait value of a population is expected to evolve under the assumption of small mutational steps.

 Kin selection is a well known case whereby inclusive fitness effects can influence the evolution of social behaviours.
 Kin selection relies on positive relatedness (driven by identity by descent) to enable individuals who positively influence the fitness of those they interact with at a cost to their own personal fitness, to outcompete individuals employing more selfish strategies.
 It is thought to be one of the primary mechanisms underlying the evolution of altruistic behaviour, alongside the less prevalent reciprocity (see also reciprocal altruism), and to be of particular importance in enabling the evolution of eusociality among other forms of group living.
 Inclusive fitness has also been used to explain the existence of spiteful behaviour, where individuals negatively influence the fitness of those they interact with at a cost to their own personal fitness.